Barkerprooks/data-science-notes/python-notes/dicts.md

 # Dicts (Dictionaries)
 An unordered collection of variables.
 Instead of each variable having a name (like in `x = 23`, the name of the variable is `x`), each variable has a "slot" in the dictionary. each slot IS a value (like `1`, `99`, `"hello"`, `True`, etc...).
 So a dictionary is a mapping of two values.
-One is the "key" or index, or "slot". the other is the true "value" that is being stored.
+One is the "key" or index, or "slot". the other is the "value" that is being stored.
 You can think of the "key" value as the variable's name

 ```python
 xs = {} # create an empty dict